What Are Solar Monitoring Systems? (2024 Guide)

 Solar monitoring systems use sensors and communication devices attached to your solar arrays.
 The sensors are often integrated into the inverter and track production data from each panel.
 They transmit information about the voltage, current, and power output to and transmit it to a communication device like a gateway.
 From there, the data uploads to a cloud-based software via ethernet, WiFi, or a celullar network.

 Homeowners can view information about their system through a dedicated web portal or mobile app.
 Most monitoring systems present the final data as bar graphs, charts, or other data visualization.
 Monitoring data shows the power production rates for each solar panel, daily solar energy production, historical trends, and information about your energy usage.
 You can then compare your home’s power consumption, including peak usage periods, to the energy your system produces to meet your energy needs.
-You’ll also gain insight into solar battery storage to optimize charging and discharge cycles.
+You’ll also be able to manage and optimize charging and discharge cycles for any of the best performing solar batteries.

 In addition to real-time monitoring, many systems will proactively notify you of any solar system issues, from system faults to declining power production.
 These alerts help you address problems quickly, reducing system downtime.
 Some systems even provide weather alerts for low-sunlight days or incoming storms.
 These features allow you to plan for emergencies and ensure you have efficient stored solar power for later use.